Hadleigh-Schwartz/social-opendatacam/cvat/README.md

 2. Once you see the output shown below, open Google Chrome and go to localhost:8080.
 You should see the CVAT login page.
 ![CVAT Ready](/cvat//assets/cvat-ready.png)
 3. Log in with the credentials you created during installation.
-6. Click on "Tasks" in the menu.
+6. Click on "Tasks" in the menu bar.
 7. Click on "Import Task."
-Upload test-Task1.zip, which you downloaded in Step 1.
+Upload Test-Task1.zip, which you downloaded in Step 1.
 When it is finished importing, navigate to the task.
-8. On the task page, under the Jobs pane, click on the job number.
+8. On the task page, you should see a pane titled "Jobs."
+Click on the job number of the first (and only) job.
 This should bring you to the annotation page.
 9. Start annotating!
 You can reference the official CVAT manual [here](https://openvinotoolkit.github.io/cvat/docs/manual/basics/track-mode-basics/).
 They detail how to annotate in "tracking mode," which is what we will be doing.
 Check out the video if you are still confused.